In the Sessions module, you can configure the workspace sessions in order to personalize the agenda for your users.

 For all optional sessions you can use the session self-registration functionality.
 You can open registration individually for each session and also add the Managed capacity option if attendance should be limited to a certain number of attendees (for example, Session 1 – 10 participants, Session 2 – 25 participants, etc.).

-Targeting is considered as a “registration” when filtering the session for the custom My Agenda sessionlist.
+Targeting is considered as a “registration” when filtering the session for the custom My Agenda sessionlist, and selecting Registered or targeted.

 Appearance of targeted and self-registered sessions